InbarGeva1/CA03/README.md

 * < 0': Individuals with negative capital gains.
 * > 0: Individuals with positive capital gains.
   >
-6. **race_sex_bin:** This column likely represents race and gender-related information, grouped into different categories:
+6. **race_sex_bin:** This column represents race and gender-related information, grouped into different categories:
 * Low: Individuals from demographic groups with low significance.
 * Mid: Individuals from demographic groups with moderate significance.
 * High': Individuals from demographic groups with high significance.